-Patients with long-term conditions had a structured annual review to check their health and medicines
+- Patients with long-term conditions had a structured annual review to check their health and medicines needs were being met.
+For patients with the most complex needs, the GP worked with other health and care professionals to deliver a coordinated package of care. - Staff who were responsible for reviews of patients with long term conditions had received specific training.

-- needs were being met.
-For patients with the most complex needs, the GP worked with other health and care professionals to deliver a coordinated package of care. - Staff who were responsible for reviews of patients with long term conditions had received specific training. - The practice worked closely with the Integrated Neighbourhood Team to manage those patients who had regular exacerbations of their long term condition and the GPs followed up patients who had received treatment in hospital or through out of hours services for an acute exacerbation of asthma. - The practice had arrangements for adults with newly diagnosed cardiovascular disease including the offer of high-intensity statins for secondary prevention and people with atrial fibrillation were assessed for stroke risk and treated as appropriate. - The practice was able to demonstrate how they identified patients with commonly undiagnosed conditions, for example diabetes, chronic obstructive pulmonary disease (COPD), atrial fibrillation and hypertension)
+- GPs followed up patients who had received treatment in hospital or through out of hours services for an acute exacerbation of asthma. - Adults with newly diagnosed cardiovascular disease were offered statins for secondary prevention and patients with atrial fibrillation were assessed for stroke risk and treated as appropriate. - The practice was able to demonstrate how it identified patients with commonly undiagnosed conditions, for example diabetes, chronic obstructive pulmonary disease (COPD), atrial fibrillation and hypertension)